svsticky/constipated-koala/doc/webhook_readme.md

 -------------
 ```
 4. Copy the first "Forwarding" ngrok link (in this case http://bf68e1ab4469.ngrok.io) and paste it in your `.env` at the var NGROK_HOST.
-5. Restart koala and you should be able to test Payconiq & Mollie
+5. Restart koala and you should be able to test Mollie